Information for boaters on the Rivers Welland and Glen.

 Distances and times between each lock based on the speed limit of 7 miles per hour and assumes that you will take 20 minutes to pass through each lock.

 |Name||Distance to next lock downstream (km)||Distance to next lock downstream (miles)||Cruising time to next lock downstream|

 |River Welland, Stamford to Peakirk (access to canoes and light boats only)||19.31||12||2 days in a canoe|

 |River Glen, Tongue End to Surfleet Seas End||19.0||11.80||5 hours|

 There are 3 public slipways on the Rivers Welland and Glen, located at:

 - Fosdyke (this slipway is tidal)

 You need a navigation key to lift the traffic control barriers that protect these sites.
-You can buy a navigation key for £10 by contacting the Environment Agency by email at firstname.lastname@example.org or calling 03708 506 506 (find out about call charges).
+You can buy a navigation key for £15 by emailing the Environment Agency at firstname.lastname@example.org or calling 03708 506 506 (call charges).

 For more information contact the Welland and Glen river inspector on 07721 390 128.

 Read the Anglian waterways guide for information on mooring.